meschg/vue-stack-cesium/README.md

 ## Known issues

 - 3rd button in AppBar does not show text
-- invalid assets urls of /assets /public when using dev or build
+- invalid assets urls of /assets /public when using dev or build *Fixed?*
 - rebuild of cesium with vite-plugin-cesium in vite.config.ts not working
 - ?